MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Identity.Governance/New-MgEntitlementManagementConnectedOrganization.md

 # New-MgEntitlementManagementConnectedOrganization

 ## SYNOPSIS
-Create new navigation property to connectedOrganizations for identityGovernance
+Create a new connectedOrganization object.

-> [!NOTE]
-> To view the beta release of this cmdlet, view [New-MgBetaBetaEntitlementManagementConnectedOrganization](/powershell/module/Microsoft.Graph.Beta.Identity.Governance/New-MgBetaEntitlementManagementConnectedOrganization?view=graph-powershell-beta)

 ## SYNTAX